-At its meeting held on March 31, 2011, the Supervisory Board decided to use as its reference the corporate governance code of publicly-traded companies published by the AFEP and MEDEF in December 2008, as reviewed in April 2010 and in June 2013, and approved by the Autorité des Marchés Financiers (French financial markets regulator, or "AMF") as a code of reference for corporate governance (the "AFEP-MEDEF Code").
+At its meeting held on March 31, 2011, the Supervisory Board decided to use as its reference the corporate governance code of publicly-traded companies published by the AFEP and MEDEF in December 2008, as reviewed in April 2010 and in June 2013, then updated in November 2015, and approved by the Autorité des Marchés Financiers (French financial markets regulator, or "AMF") as a code of reference for corporate governance (the "AFEP-MEDEF Code").
 This code is available on the MEDEF website (www.medef.com), among other places.